|

 Recent Photographs, Terranova, Gainesville 2004

-What is Hidden, Who am I? installation, Gainesville, FL 1994
+What is Hidden, Who am I? installation, Gainesville 1994

 Atheetha Vidyalaya, Tamil Nadu, India (permanent collection) 1992